 Security and Permissions

 - As a general rule, you should structure permissions around groups, not individual users.
 This helps ensure that you have consistent and clear security policies.
-Granting roles (= access levels) to individual users one at a time, makes it difficult to get a general picture of which sorts of users have which sorts of access, and makes it difficult to implement larger scale changes to your security policies.
+Granting roles (= access levels) to individual users one at a time makes it difficult to get a general picture of which sorts of users have which sorts of access, and makes it difficult to implement larger scale changes to your security policies.
 Before going live, design and test security configurations by impersonating groups, instead of individual users.
 Impersonation lets you see LabKey Server through the eyes of different groups, giving you a preview of your security configurations.
-See the security tutorial for details on impersonation.
+See the security tutorial for details.

 - You should decide which groups have which levels of access before you populate those groups with individual users.
 Working with unpopulated groups gives you a safe way to test your permissions before you go live with your data.